 - A two-year commitment to serving on the CLEL Bell Award Committee

-- A commitment of several hours a week securing access to, reading and evaluating as many new picture books as possible.
+- A commitment of a few hours a week securing access to, reading, and evaluating as many new picture books as possible

-- A commitment to attend a virtual meeting in the spring.
+- A commitment to attend two virtual meetings in the spring

 - Please note that due to the potential conflict of interest we are unable to select a committee member who is professionally affiliated with a publishing company, including employees of the company, independent sales consultants, or authors publishing children’s books in the selection year.